bkidjob/key-expander-pro/README.md

 **6. Contact Us**

-If you have any questions about this Privacy Policy, please contact us at: bkidjob@gmail.com
+If you have any questions about this Privacy Policy, please contact us at: bkid job {at] gmail [dot} com